-Unfortunately, the terminology s not consistent with the definitions contained in the cited regulations and therefore will create confusion.
+Unfortunately, the terminology used is not consistent with the definitions contained in the cited regulations and therefore will create confusion.
 Specifically:

-- (1) The work authorized under part 145 is "maintenance, preventive maintenance and alteration"; not "maintenance and repair." - (2) Section 1.1 defines aircraft, aircraft engines, propellers and appliances but does not contain a definition for "component". - (3) Part 145 defines article as "an aircraft, airframe, aircraft engine, propeller, appliance, or component part."
+- (1) The work authorized under part 145 is "maintenance, preventive maintenance and alteration"; not "maintenance and repair."20 - (2) Section 1.1 defines aircraft, aircraft engines, propellers and appliances but does not contain a definition for "component". - (3) Part 145 defines article as "an aircraft, airframe, aircraft engine, propeller, appliance, or component part."21

-ARSA also believes this rule should only apply to repair stations working on completed aircraft or located on a commercial airport.
+The association also believes this rule should only apply to repair stations working on completed aircraft or which are located on commercial airports.

-Therefore, we suggest the following language:
+Therefore, the association suggests the following language:

-This part applies to domestic and foreign repair stations authorized by the Federal Aviation Administration to perform maintenance, preventive maintenance and alteration on commercial aircraft or that are located on commercial airports except for repair stations at which the U.S. Government has assumed responsibility for security.
-The purpose of this part is to provide for the security of maintenance, preventive maintenance and alteration conducted on commercial aircraft at domestic and foreign repair stations located on commercial airports, of the commercial aircraft located at the repair stations, and of the repair station facilities, as required in 49 U.S.C.
+This part applies to domestic and foreign repair stations authorized by the Federal Aviation Administration to perform maintenance, preventive maintenance and alteration on civil aviation articles except for repair stations at which the U.S. Government has assumed responsibility for security.
+The purpose of this part is to provide for the security of maintenance, preventive maintenance and alteration conducted on civil aviation aircraft at domestic and foreign repair stations located on commercial airports, of the civil aviation aircraft located at the repair stations, and of the repair station facilities, as required in 49 U.S.C.
 44924.